CtrlK

 Specificity

-The description names the domain (Golang code modernization) and mentions some actions like 'writing, reviewing, or refactoring Go code' and 'tooling modernization: linters, SAST, AI-powered code review in CI,' but it doesn't list multiple concrete specific actions (e.g., what specific modernizations it performs, which language features it applies).
+The description names the domain (Golang code modernization) and mentions some actions like 'writing, reviewing, or refactoring Go code' and 'tooling modernization: linters, SAST, AI-powered code review in CI,' but it doesn't list multiple concrete specific actions (e.g., what specific modernizations it performs, which language features it targets).
 It stays at a moderate level of specificity.

 2 / 3